The State-Dependent Riccati Equation in Nonlinear Optimal Control: Analysis, Error Estimation and Numerical Approximation: Numerical Methods for the Approximation of the SDRE

 The procedure is repeated until the residual $\mathcal{R}(P^{(\tilde{k})},x)$ falls below a prescribed threshold or the maximum number of iterations is reached.
 Subsequently, we assign $P_{n}(x):=P^{(\tilde{k})}(x)$.
 In the context of time–varying nonlinear systems, one can \emph{warm start} the NK iteration by using the Riccati solution from the previous time step as the initial guess \(P^{(0)}\).
 The technique is outlined in Algorithm \ref{alg:CNK}.
 This strategy, which leverages the temporal continuity of the Riccati solution to enhance computational efficiency and convergence, is referred to as the \emph{cascade Newton–Kleinman} (\texttt{C-NK}) method.
 In \cite{saluzzi2025dynamical}, the authors demonstrate that if the time step is sufficiently small, bounded by a computable threshold, then the solution from the previous iteration $P(y_S(t_{n-1}))$ stabilizes the pair $(A(y_S(t_n)),B)$, $i.e.$, the closed-loop matrix $A(y_S(t_n))-S P(y_S(t_{n-1}))$ is stable, ensuring the convergence of the NK scheme (see \cite{kleinman1968} for a precise formulation).

 The warm start strategy can be applied only from the second time step onward, as the initial Riccati solution at the first time step cannot be obtained from a previous iteration.
 Consequently, the first instance of the SDRE \eqref{sdre} is solved using a direct method, such as the MATLAB function \texttt{icare}.
-This step is analogous to the first phase of the offline-online method, where the initial Riccati equation \eqref{P0} must be solved.
+This step is analogous to the first phase of the offline-online method, where the initial Riccati equation \eqref{P0} must be solved. \first{The method does not require the input matrix $B$ to be constant; it can be applied as well when $B$ is state dependent, namely $B = B(x)$. }

 The key distinction between these two methods lies in their computational requirements: while the offline-online approach necessitates solving a single Lyapunov equation per time step, the cascade Newton–Kleinman scheme may require multiple iterations to achieve convergence.
 The availability of a suitable initial guess in the \texttt{C-NK} method not only accelerates convergence but also ensures a stabilizing initial condition, provided that the time step is sufficiently small.
 In the following section, we present a numerical experiment demonstrating the effectiveness of this technique.